Bren2010/draft-transparency-revocation/draft-mcmillion-transparency-revocation.md

 - Site Operators obtain a certificate from a Certificate Authority and submit it to one of many trusted Transparency Logs to obtain a proof of inclusion.
-- End-Users that contact the Site Operator's server over TLS receive the certificate and proof of inclusion.
-End-Users verify that the proof of inclusion is sufficiently recent and that the certificate is unrevoked.
+- User Agents that contact the Site Operator's server over TLS include compact transparency-related state in their ClientHello.
+The server provides its certificate and proof of inclusion (potentially modified based on the agent's advertised state) in the Certificate message.
+The User Agent verifies that the proof of inclusion aligns with its state, is sufficiently recent, and indicates the certificate is unrevoked.
 - As time goes on, the current proof of inclusion will become stale.
 Site Operators refresh their proof of inclusion by requesting a new one from the Transparency Log.
   - If the first Transparency Log is offline, the Site Operator may failover to any of several other qualified Transparency Logs.
-- At any time in the background, the Site Operator may query the Transparency Log and verifiably learn about all new certificates issued for their domain.
+- At any time in the background, the Site Operator may query any of the trusted Transparency Logs and verifiably learn about all new certificates issued for their domain.
+Since the Key Transparency protocol specifies a "correct" location for a domain's certificates to be stored, which User Agents enforce when verifying proofs of inclusion, requesting all certificates related to a domain always remains highly efficient.

 The remainder of this document describes these steps in more detail.